Popcorn is a snack many of us love to have, whether it’s at home or on the move.

 In this article, we’ll go through everything you need to know about eating popcorn on the Mediterranean diet.

-Popcorn is a type of corn which expands and puffs up when heated.
+Popcorn is a type of corn that expands and puffs up when heated.

 It’s also surprisingly a whole grain food, which are encouraged within the Mediterranean diet and has many of the same benefits.

-Eating whole grains has been linked with several health benefits, including a reduced inflammation and heart disease (1, 2, 3, 4), reduced body fat and BMI index (5) and a lowered risk of diabetes (6).
+Eating whole grains has been linked with several health benefits, including reduced inflammation and heart disease (1, 2, 3, 4), reduced body fat and BMI index (5), and a lowered risk of diabetes (6).

 Many are surprised at how nutrient-rich popcorn is too.
 The list below contains the highest concentrations of vitamins and minerals in a 100g serving of popcorn (7):

 - Vitamin B1 (Thiamin): 7% of the RDI.